 The Chicago School of Professional Psychology (2008) - Staff Psychologist - ARH Psychiatric Center.

-Dr. Parsons a staff psychologist at the ARH Psychiatric Center.
+Dr. Parsons is a staff psychologist at the ARH Psychiatric Center.
 She is interested in working with in-patient, severe mental illness and substance abuse patients.
 She uses CBT and Humanistic/Existential techniques to increase insight, decrease stigma, and elicit change.
 She grew up in West Virginia and feels a strong personal connection to her work within the Appalachian culture.
 Dr. Parsons' recent research involved stereotypes associated with the Appalachian dialect as compared to the General American Dialect.

 Dr. Prus is currently a licensed staff psychologist at ARH Psychiatric Center.
 She is interested in working with dual diagnosis patients and chronic trauma victims.
 Dr. Prus grew up in Poland.
 She is passionate about multicultural counseling and psychotherapy with a particular interest in providing culturally-informed services to the rural Appalachian population.
 She is further interested in the application of the neuroscience of attachment to psychology, and mind-body psychotherapies.
 Dr. Prus favors an integrative approach to treatment, with a special interest in humanistic-existential and experiential approaches.